Code-Institute-Submissions/JoseMachado-CE-Smarty/README.md

     git clone https://github.com/JoseMachado-CE/Smarty.git
     ```

-- You can install the web app requirements .Access the folder in your terminal window and install the application's [Requirements](https://github.com/JoseMachado-CE/Smarty/blob/main/requirements.txt).
+- You can install the web app requirements accessing the folder in your terminal window and install the application's [Requirements](https://github.com/JoseMachado-CE/Smarty/blob/main/requirements.txt).
 You can also have access to this typing line below.

     ```
     pip3 install -r requirements.txt
     ```

 - After that you can go to [MongoDB](https://mongodb.com) and you can log in you register if you are a new user.
-After loggin yourself to mongodb website you can create a cluster.
+After logging yourself to Mongo DB website you can create a cluster.
 After creating a cluster.
-After creating the cluster you can click on brownser collection and create a database.
+After creating the cluster, you can click on browser collection and create a database.
 You can create a database.
-Within this database you can create a collections called "employees","jobs", "management" and "users".
+Within this database you can create a collection called "employees”, “jobs", "management" and "users".

 - Within your IDE you can create your environmental variables called env.py.